 They may or may not cause pain.
 These cysts typically enlarge during the menstrual cycle and go away once menopause is reached.

 Medications that are linked to an increase in breast pain include:

-- Infertility treatments
+- some cardiovascular treatments

-- Oral hormonal contraceptives
+- oral hormonal contraceptives

-- Postmenopausal estrogen and progesterone preparations
+- postmenopausal estrogen and progesterone preparations

-- Selective serotonin reuptake inhibitor (SSRI)
+- antidepressants, such as selective serotonin reuptake inhibitor (SSRI)